navana-tech/MUCS2021/docs/leaderboard.md

 </div>
 <div id="subtask1_l2" class="tabcontent2">

-<p style="font-size:16.5px;">Leaderboard 2 for Subtask1 will have 5 languages (all except Marathi) and their average.
-Leaderboard 2 will be based on evaluation of the audio files belonging to all languages except Marathi.
-The best submission (out of the 5) of every team will be considered.
+<p style="font-size:16.5px;">Leaderboard 2 for Subtask1 has 5 languages (all except Marathi) and their average.
+Leaderboard 2 is based on evaluation of the audio files belonging to all languages except Marathi.
+The best submission (out of the 5) of every team is considered.
 The ranks are calculated on the basis of average WER.</p>

 <table style="font-size:16.5px;" id="tablePreview" class="table table-striped table-sm">